jvondermarck/jvondermarck/README.md

 # Welcome, I'm Julien 👋🏽👨🏽‍💻

-> I'm a `software engineer` who is passionate about making contributing to open-source more approachable.
+> I'm a `software engineer student` who is passionate about making contributing to open-source more approachable.
 I do love to learn new things and I'm always looking for new challenges.
 I'm interested in web development, mobile development, and game development.

 <br>
 <p align='center'>